openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

   - contains fields with invalid values for the transaction data type, or
   - is missing required fields for the transaction data type.
   - the credential_ids does not match
-  - the referenced Credential is not available in the Wallet
+  - the referenced Credential(s) are not available in the Wallet

 `wallet_unavailable`: